-The UTHSC Institutional Review Board (IRB) developed this section of our website to provide information to you if you are currently participating in a research study at UTHSC or if you are considering participating in a research study.
 Please remember that participating in a research study is completely voluntary.
-You may choose not to participate, or, if you decide to participate, you may choose to stop participating at any time.
-The following information may help you understand what an IRB does and whether or not participating in a research study is right for you.
+You may choose to not participate, or if you decide to participate, you may choose to stop participating at any time.
+The following information may help you understand what an Institutional Review Board (IRB) does and whether or not participating in a research study is right for you.
 In addition, this section of our website provides helpful links and a glossary of terms you may hear when talking with research staff.

 What is research?

 Research is an organized way of finding out about something, including research development, testing, and evaluation that are designed to develop or contribute to general knowledge.